Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Assumptions and Limiting Behavior of the Latent Particle System

 Suppose that $n$ is large, and we select a sample of $k$ agents uniformly at random with or without replacement.
 By a simple exchangeability argument, it can be shown that for all $n \in \N$, the joint opinion dynamics and subnetwork connecting nearly any $k$ agents have the same distribution (with deviations only when agents are chosen multiple times within the same sample).
 We may, therefore, assume without loss of generality that our sample consists of agents $1,\dots,k$.
 To keep things simple, let's assume the latent opinions and the subnetwork converge weakly:

 What can we say about the limiting quantities?

 \ind First, our assumptions ensure that for large $n$, each agent interacts with at least $cn$ other agents, where $c > 0$ is some (possibly random) constant.
 This suggests that interactions between any finite set of agents vanish in the limit as $n\to\infty$.
-In addition, we can infer that the limiting opinions $\{Z\pcar{i}[t]\}_{i \in [1:k]}$ are independent.
-Exchangeability also suggests that they are identically distributed.
+In addition, we can infer that the limiting opinions $\{Z\pcar{i}[t]\}_{i \in [1:k]}$ are independent and identically distributed (by exchangability).